 - Mental illness may be passed on for different reasons, not just genes.

-- Even though mental illness may run in families, having a family member with a mental illness doesn’t mean that you or a family member is going to become unwell.
+- Having a family member with a mental illness doesn’t mean that you or a family member are also going to become unwell.

 The table below shows the chances of schizophrenia or bipolar disorder being passed down through family members.
 These numbers are based on recent studies.
 But different studies can show different numbers.